alaaelgndy/FileUploader/README.md

 - [ ] create custom exception.
 - [ ] create command to clear the useless data in temp folder.
 - [ ] add versioning and changelog file.
+- [ ] test it on laravel 5.x versions.